Being a nomad isn't easy, but that's what life has given to me. I

 you open Instagram, you can see your friend's like on your post.

-These roles require both frontend and backend skills β which I believe can solve more problems,
+require both frontend and backend skills β which I believe can solve

-that run in a web browser (Google Chrome, Safari, and
+web-based software applications that run in a web browser (Google

-so on).
-These can be websites or web applications.
+Chrome, Safari, and so on).
+These can be websites or web

 My homepage, the one you're visiting right now, is a website β or